NastasiaSaby/php7-way/exercises/the-new-generation-transfers-its-power/problem/problem.md

 You must use the generators and the `strtoupper` function.

-You must use the `yield from` with a generator that uppercase the argument received.
+You must use the `yield from` keyword with a generator that uppercase the argument received.

 ----------------------------------------------------------------------
 ## HINTS

-You can use the `yield from` as following:
+You can use the `yield from` keyword as following:
 ```php
 function generatorFrom()
 {